GfellerLab/MixMHC2pred/README.md

   the 9 first amino acids from the peptide, this *CoreP1 = 1*)).

-* For conveniance, the binding core sequence is also indicated for the best allele per peptide (column *Core_best*, for the other allleles this can be obtained from the *CoreP1* as indicated above).
+* For conveniance, the binding core sequence is also indicated for the best allele per peptide (column *Core_best*, for the other alleles this can be obtained from the *CoreP1* as indicated above).

+* The *subSpec_...* columns tell in which sub-specificity the given peptide is likely bound toward the given allele.
+The value *1* corresponds to the main sub-specificity (the only one for most alleles).
+But for example for *DRB1\*08:01* allele a 2nd sub-specificity exists and is indicated by the value *2*.
+For alleles accomodating reverse binding, a value of *-1* indicates that the given peptide is bound in the reverse orientation.

-* Peptides shorter than 12 amino acids, longer than 25 amino acids or containing non-standard amino acids are kept but with a score of "NA".
+* Peptides shorter than 12 amino acids, longer than 21 amino acids or containing non-standard amino acids are kept but with a score of "NA".

-* The list of alleles available is provided in *Alleles_list.txt* showing the HLA-nomenclature and the corresponding nomenclature to use when running MixMHC2pred.
+* The list of alleles available is provided in *Alleles_list.txt* showing the IPD-IMGT/HLA nomenclature and the corresponding nomenclature to use when running MixMHC2pred.

 ## Latest version